Home › Japanese › Glossary › glasses

 Pronunciation

-メガネ is written in katakana.
+メガネ is written using katakana.
 Romanised as megane, it sounds roughly like "meh-gah-neh" to an English ear.

 Related words